MawadAhmed/alx-low_level_programming/0x00-hello_world/README.md

 gcc -S $CFILE : script generates the assembly code of a C file and save it in an output file  and the extension will .o instead of .c.

+gcc -c $CFILE -o cisfun: script that compiles a C file and creates an executable named cisfun.